Joan Collins: 1980s

-In 1981 Collins accepted a role in the second season of the then-struggling soap opera Dynasty (1981–89), as Alexis Colby, the beautiful and vengeful ex-wife of oil tycoon Blake Carrington (John Forsythe).
-Dynasty became an enormous worldwide phenomenon, and by 1985 the programme was the number-one show in the United States, beating out CBS rival Dallas, which ranked number two.
+The success of The Stud and The Bitch helped Collins to be cast in the second season of the then-struggling soap opera Dynasty (1981–89), as Alexis Colby, the beautiful and vengeful ex-wife of oil tycoon Blake Carrington (John Forsythe).
+Dynasty became an enormous worldwide phenomenon, and by 1985 the program was the number-one show in the United States, beating out CBS rival Dallas, which ranked number two.
 For her portrayal of Alexis, Collins was nominated six times for a Golden Globe Award (every year from 1982 to 1987), winning in 1983, the same year she was nominated for an Emmy as Best Actress in a Drama Series.
 In accepting the award, Collins thanked Sophia Loren for turning down the part of Alexis.

 Her performance is generally credited as the chief factor in the fledgling show's subsequent rise in the Nielsen ratings to a hit rivalling Dallas.
-In the 2001 E!
-True Hollywood Story episode featuring Dynasty, former ABC executive Ted Harbert stated, "The truth is we didn't really believe that we had this thing done as a hit until Joan Collins walked down that courtroom aisle."
-Co-star Al Corley noted that Collins "just flew" in the role that was "tailor made...just spot on."
+Co-star Al Corley noted that Collins "just flew" in the role that was "tailor made... just spot on."
 In Dynasty producer Aaron Spelling's final press interview, he said of Collins: "We didn't write Joan Collins.
 She played Joan Collins.
 Am I right?
 We wrote a character, but the character could have been played by 50 people and 49 of them would have failed.
 She made it work."
 In recognition of her new status, in 1983 Collins was honoured with a star on the Hollywood Walk of Fame for career achievement.

-Whilst filming Dynasty, Collins starred in the feature film Nutcracker (1982) and the TV movies Paper Dolls (1982), The Wild Women of Chastity Gulch (1982), Making of a Male Model (1983) with Jon-Erik Hexum, Her Life as a Man (1984), and The Cartier Affair (1984) with David Hasselhoff.
+Whilst filming Dynasty, Collins starred in the feature film Nutcracker (1982) (an attempt to repeat the success of The Stud and The Bitch) and the TV movies Paper Dolls (1982), The Wild Women of Chastity Gulch (1982), Making of a Male Model (1983) with Jon-Erik Hexum, Her Life as a Man (1984), and The Cartier Affair (1984) with David Hasselhoff.
 She made guest star appearances in The Love Boat and Faerie Tale Theatre, and co-hosted an ABC-TV special created for her, Blondes vs. Brunettes.
 At the age of 50, Collins appeared in a 12-page photo layout for Playboy magazine shot by George Hurrell.
 With Dynasty at the height of its success, Collins both produced and starred in the smash hit 1986 CBS miniseries Sins, and also in the same year, Monte Carlo.